katreparitosh/katreparitosh.github.io/_pages/about.md

 <p align="justify">

 👋 Hi!
 I am Paritosh.<br><br>

+Presently, I am pursuing a Masters in Computer Science from <a href = "https://engineering.buffalo.edu/computer-science-engineering.html"> University at Buffalo, New York </a>.<br><br>

-Presently, I am remotely working as a NLP Lead on end-to-end research, design, development, and deployment of NLP Systems for <a href = "http://citispotter.com/"> Citispotter Limited</a>, Cambridge, UK.
-Citispotter is a UK-based tech-startup that provides AI-driven technologies for intelligent content analysis to optimize emotional engagement, identify harmful signals, and assess content credibility.<br><br>
+Prior to grad school, I was remotely working as a NLP Lead on end-to-end research, design, development, and deployment of NLP Systems for <a href = "http://citispotter.com/"> Citispotter Limited</a>, Cambridge, UK.
+I was a part of the early team at the startup which built the beta product receiving global attention and users.
+My responsibilities ranged right from ideating - conceptualizing - training - evaluating - deploying ML models and various in-house Language Processing utilties.
+For production scenarios, I worked on EC2, S3, ECR and SageMaker.<br><br>

+This early startup experience tought me a lot of things.
+I learned the importance of delivery-oriented research and finding the correct spot in product development & buisness objectives.<br><br>

-I'm interested in conducting product-oriented research at the intersection of applied Natural Language Processing (NLP), Linguistics, Machine Learning (ML), MLOPs, and AI-Product Dev.<br><br>
+I am interested in conducting product-oriented research at the intersection of applied Natural Language Processing (NLP), Linguistics, Machine Learning (ML), MLOPs, and AI-Product Dev.<br><br>

 As an undergraduate, I majored in Computer Science from <a href="http://www.viit.ac.in/">Vishwakarma Institute of Information Technology (VIIT)</a> in 2020.<br><br>